casangi/casadocs/docs/tasks/task_flagmanager.rst

    called 'Original' is produced by default.
 It is recommended to save a flag backup at the beginning or after serious editing.

-   .. warning:: **WARNING**: The flag versions created from one MS should not
+   .. warning:: The flag versions created from one MS should not
       be restored to another MS. They are unique to the MS from which they were created.
 In the case of flags created from a `Multi-MS <https://casa.nrao.edu/casadocs-devel/stable/parallel-processing/the-multi-ms>`__,